 Line 258: “...Larger variation of lifespans underlies greater vulnerability at the population level.”

-In this revised version, we made sure to stress the importance of lifespan inequality in the context of rising violence and its public health implications.
+In this revised version, we put more emphasis on the importance of lifespan inequality in the context of rising violence and its public health implications.
 At the individual level, we found that the most violent states showed grater increases in lifespan inequality through homicides, which can affect long-term decision for individuals.
 This greater uncertainty could well be one of the determinants of the increase of perceived vulnerability of the population between 2005 and 2014.
 Future research should examine if indeed individuals living in states with higher increases in lifespan inequality do perceive higher vulnerability.
 These studies should focus on women since there exists a sex paradox between being victim of a crime and perceived vulnerability (Canudas-Romo et al. 2017), i.e. males are more likely to experience a crime but they perceived lower vulnerability.
 In addition, more research is needed to quantify the long-lasting consequences of rising violence in the context of the war on drugs to anticipate and intervene the pathways through which the current violence might affect future health outcomes, as those mentioned in previous points (e.g. depression, suicide, more violence).

 In addition to the sentences added in the previous points, we added s small paragraph on future research and policy: